Loudness penalty debunked

 Why is my song quieter on Spotify?

-The world first and best intelligent mastering engine, ready to give your music a powerful and professional sound in seconds.
+The world's first and best intelligent mastering engine, ready to give your music a powerful and professional sound in seconds.